-- elect Alec C. Covington, Gerald Volas, Carl T. Camden, Joseph S. Cantie, Tina M. Donikowski, Mark.
-A Petrarca and Nancy M. Taylor as Directors: - vote on a proposal to amend our Amended and Restated Certificate of Incorporation to reduce the affirmative vote of holders of our outstanding securities, voting as a single class, required to adopt, amend or repeal our bylaws from 66 3/4% to a majority; - vote on a proposal to amend our Amended and Restated Certificate of Incorporation to reduce the affirmative vote of holders of our outstanding voting securities, voting as a single class, required to adopt, amend or repeal certain provisions of our Amended and Restated Certificate of Incorporation from 66 3/4% to a majority; - vote on a proposal to amend our Amended and Restated Certificate of Incorporation so that we are no longer obligated to indemnify persons other than directors and officers; - ratify the Company's appointment of PricewaterhouseCoopers LLP to serve as the Company's independent registered public accounting firm for the Company's fiscal year ending December 31, 2019; and - 6. approve, on an advisory basis, the compensation of our named executive officers as described in the Proxy Statement.
+- 1. elect Alec C. Covington, Gerald Volas, Carl T. Camden, Joseph S. Cantie, Tina M. Donikowski, Mark A. Petrarca and Nancy M. Taylor as Directors: - 2. ratify the Company's appointment of PricewaterhouseCoopers LLP to serve as the Company's independent registered public accounting firm for the Company's fiscal year ending December 31, 2020; and - 3. approve, on an advisory basis, the compensation of our named executive officers as described in the Proxy Statement.

-The Board of Directors recommends that you vote 'FOR" the election of each of Alec C. Covington, Gerald Volas, Carl T. Camden, Joseph S. Cantie, Tina M. Donikowski, Mark.
-A Petrarca and Nancy M. Taylor as Directors; "FOR" approval of the amendment to our Amended and Restated Certificate of Incorporation to reduce the affirmative vote of holders of our outstanding securities, voting as a single class, required to adopt, amend or repeal our Bylaws from 66 3/4% to a majority; "FOR" approval of the amendment to our Amended and Restated Certificate of Incorporation to reduce the affirmative vote of holders of our outstanding voting securities, voting as a single class, required to adopt, amend or repeal certain provisions of our Amended and Restated Certificate of Incorporation from 66 %% to a majority; "FOR" approval of the amendment to our Amended and Restated Certificate of Incorporation so that we are no longer obligated to indemnify persons other than directors and officers; "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; and "FOR" the approval, on an advisory basis, of the compensation of the Company's named executive officers.
+The Board of Directors recommends that you vote "FOR" the election of each of Alec C. Covington, Gerald Volas, Carl T. Camden, Joseph S. Cantie, Tina M. Donikowski, Mark A. Petrarca and Nancy M. Taylor as Directors;; "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; and "FOR" the approval, on an advisory basis, of the compensation of the Company's named executive officers.

-March 20, 2019
+March 18, 2020

-ADMISSION TO THE 2019 ANNUAL MEETING
+ADMISSION TO THE 2020 ANNUAL MEETING

-You will need an admission card (or other proof of stock ownership) and proper identification for admission to the Annual Meeting of Shareholders at the Hyatt Regency Orlando International Airport, 9300 Jeff Fuqua Boulevard, Orlando, Florida 32827 on April 29, 2019.
+You will need an admission card (or other proof of stock ownership) and proper identification for admission to the Annual Meeting of Shareholders at the Hyatt Regency Orlando International Airport, 9300 Jeff Fuqua Boulevard, Orlando, Florida 32827 on April 27, 2020.
 If you plan to attend the Annual Meeting, please be sure to request an admittance card by:

-- marking the appropriate box on the proxy card and mailing the card using the enclosed envelope if you requested to receive printed proxy materials; - indicating your desire to attend the meeting through our Internet voting procedure; or - · calling our Investor Relations department at (386) 763 -8801.
+- · marking the appropriate box on the proxy card and mailing the card using the enclosed envelope if you requested to receive printed proxy materials; - indicating your desire to attend the meeting through our Internet voting procedure; or - calling our Investor Relations department at (386) 763 -8801.